Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Mantis King GT M16 Charge Port

 It’s worth mentioning that with so much power, the GT takes hills in its stride.
-Capable of producing a peak power output of 4200W, you fly up steep inclines without any bother.
+Capable of producing a peak power output of 4200W, I flew up steep inclines without any bother.

 You’ll be pleased to know that the GT also has the stopping power to match its ferocity.
-On both wheels, you’ll find Zoom hydraulic disc brakes that bring you to a complete halt from 15 mph in just 2.1 meters.
+On both wheels, you’ll find Zoom hydraulic discs that'll bring you to a complete halt from 15 mph in just 2.1 meters.
 This is better than the venerated performance of the Wolf King GT (3.0 meters).

 Mantis King GT Front Hydraulic Disc Brake